 Every year, the Council recognizes girls who have earned the highest awards: the Gold Award, Silver Award and our council’s own Silver Trefoil Award.

-While girls can earn these awards year-round, to be recognized in our Council’s Awards Yearbook and be invited to In Your Honor, final reports and paperwork must be submitted by Wednesday, March 15.
-Girls who submit after March 15 will be included in next year’s yearbook.
+While girls can earn these awards year-round, to be recognized in our Council’s Awards Yearbook and be invited to In Your Honor, final reports and paperwork must be submitted by mid-March 2018.
+Girls who submit after will be included in the 2019 award yearbook.

-March 15 is also the deadline for graduating Gold Award recipients to submit their applications for our Council’s Gold Award Scholarships and the President’s Award.
+This is also the deadline forhigh school graduating Gold Award recipients to submit their applications for our Council’s Gold Award Scholarships and the President’s Award.

 Bronze.
 Silver.
 Gold.
 These represent the highest honors a Girl Scout can earn.